 What are the legal requirements of a UK Compromise Agreement?

-As legally binding documents, compromise agreements have number of requirements in order to ensure the finality of a settlement.
+As legally binding documents, employment compromise agreements [which were technically re-named Settlement Agreements on July 29 2013] have a number of requirements in order to ensure the finality of a settlement.
 These are:

 - Compromise agreements must be in writing.

 - An employee must have sought separate legal advice to that of their employer.